** Updated June 30th, 2022 **

 What Will Bitcoin’s Price Be In The Future?

 No one knows and anyone who claims to know is just guessing.
-There are many Bitcoin believers who guesstimate the future price will be upwards of $1 million to $10 million per coin.
+There are many Bitcoin believers who guesstimate the future price will be upwards of $500,000 to $10 million per coin.
 Bitcoin’s price is based purely on demand and supply, so it’s impossible to estimate what the Bitcoin price will reach.
+Bitcoin’s mass adoption and reducing supply should certainly increase the price.

 Is It Too Late To Buy Bitcoin?